Kenshinoyo/checkTechApp-capstone-/README.md

 **CheckTech Inventory Management Tool(BETA)**

 *Still In Development!*
+*Application will be receiving some updates soon.
+Stay tuned!*

 - The CheckTech tool is a browser-based application for the purpose of managing inventory.
 It'll allow you to create, read, update, and delete whole lists/entries for managing your database.